Pelvic Floor Exercises (A Complete Guide)

 If you’ve never tried pelvic floor exercises before you may struggle to engage these muscles at first, but with some practice you should notice improvements and find it easier to exercise them.

-While doing this exercise, Ddon't hold your breath or tighten your stomach, buttock or thigh muscles at the same time.
+While doing this exercise, don’t hold your breath or tighten your stomach, buttock or thigh muscles at the same time.
 Focus on engaging only the Kegel muscles themselves.

-When you know how to do the exercise in a correct way, aim to squeeze and hold for 5 seconds (or as long as you are able to physically squeeze really hard) – then relax the muscles for 5 seconds.
+When you know how to do the exercise in a correct way, aim to squeeze and hold for 10 seconds (or as long as you are able to physically squeeze hard) – then relax the muscles for 10 seconds.
+These are called long squeezes.

 Aim to do these exercises 3 to 4 times a day.
 Start with laying or sitting, and as you get stronger you can then do the exercises standing.